-The centerpiece of most IH work is the site survey that will empirically measure employee exposures to selected chemical, physical, and/or biological agents and compare the results to recognized occupational exposure limits.
-Where Jurgiel differentiates itself is in the quality of the work performed before, during, and after the survey.
+The centerpiece of most industrial hygiene work is the site survey that will empirically measure employee exposures to selected chemical, physical, and/or biological agents and compare the results to recognized occupational exposure limits.
+When it comes to industrial hygiene, Jurgiel differentiates itself in the quality of the work performed before, during, and after the survey.

-Throughout its long history, Jurgiel has been involved in the quantitative evaluation (sampling) of numerous potential health hazards, including:
+Throughout its long history working in the industrail hygiene space, Jurgiel has been involved in the quantitative evaluation (sampling) of numerous potential health hazards, including:

 - Carbon dioxide

 - Coal dust

 - Phthalic anhydrides